imkevinxu/Spring/README.md

+## Custom Fork
+This is a lightweight version of Meng To's [Spring](https://github.com/MengTo/Spring) animation library with just the necessary files for animations and easy drop-in for any Swift project.

 ![](http://cl.ly/image/3a1r1d3l3D1j/spring-logo.jpg)

 ## Installation
-Drop in the Spring folder to your Xcode project.
+Drop in the `Spring` folder to your Xcode project.

-Or via CocoaPods pre-release:
-`pod 'Spring', '~> 1.0.1'`

 ## Usage with Storyboard
 In Identity Inspector, connect the UIView to SpringView Class and set the animation properties in Attribute Inspector.